Binghamton, New York: Cityscape

 According to the U.S. Census Bureau, the city has an area of 11.14 sqmi, of which 10.49 sqmi is land and 0.65 sqmi (5.83%) is water.

 Binghamton, like all of the Southern Tier of New York, lies on the Allegheny Plateau; hence its hilly terrain.
-As such, elevations can vary in the city--Downtown, for example, is at an elevation of around 860 feet, while residential homes in the hills can go up to over 1,800 feet, such as on Ingram Hill.
+As such, elevations can vary in the city--Downtown, for example, is at an elevation of around 860 feet (262 meters), while residential homes in the hills can go up to over 1,800 feet (548 meters), such as on Ingram Hill.
 The highest peak in Binghamton is Table Rock Ridge, which is at 1,854 feet.

 The Downtown area sits at the confluence of the Chenango and Susquehanna Rivers, in the middle of a long but relatively narrow valley.
 The north branch of the Susquehanna River passes south of downtown.
 This branch rises in eastern New York and receives a number of tributaries above Binghamton.
 In the center of the city, the Chenango River feeds into the Susquehanna from the north at Confluence Park.
 The Binghamton River Trail, a 1.5 mile trail along the Chenango, runs between Cheri Lindsey Park on the Northside and Confluence Park in Downtown.
 Eleven bridges span the rivers inside city limits.
 Broome County has 17.5 miles of levees, many of which are in Binghamton.
 Major floods have occurred in 1865, 1935, 1936, 2006, and 2011.